kjacobellis1/FIN377--Participation/README.md

   - This is a folder for our livecoding files from Lecture 1 to Lecture 20
 5. **.gitignore**
   - This folder is created so the GitHub master repo doesn’t have unnecessary files
+6. **misc/**
+  - This folder contains files that aren’t listed above but that I want to keep
+  - Livecoding for lectures 21-23 are also included in here!

 #### ENJOY! :boom: